 Our own Rev Karen Webber came and led our young people in a Christingle service.
 The children enjoyed making the orange based Christingles and the carers had tea and coffee!
 Many thanks to all who helped set up and we wish you a Merry Christmas as it as sung at the close of the service.
-Nick led our service today and this was his last in the circuit as well as the last with us as pastoral lead.
-We celebrated his leadership after the service with a bring and share lunch.
-A book and theatre tokens were presented to him.

 Today we celebrated a big birthday for Mike.
 A cake was made, birthday songs were sung several times and the cake enjoyed.